Polar degree and vanishing cycles: A constrained polar curve theorem

 In case (a) of the proof of Lemma \ref{l:genpolar}, the polar locus $\Gamma(l,g)$ is empty for all $l\in \Omega$.
 By Lemma \ref{l:nongenpolar} it then follows that the polar locus $\Gamma (\hat l, f)$ is empty too, for any $\hat l$ in the Zariski open dense subset $\hat \Omega_{L}:= \Omega \subset \check \bP_{L}^{n-1}$, modulo the identification $\hat l (x_{0}, x_{1}, \ldots , x_{n}) = l( x_{1}, \ldots , x_{n})$ due to the definition of $\hat \Omega_{L}$.
 This is the trivial case.\footnote{Let us remark that the polar curve $\Gamma(l,g)$ is not empty whenever the polynomial $g$ has at least one \emph{isolated} singularity, since the generic local polar curve at an isolated hypersurface singularity is not empty.
 More generally, this holds at \emph{special points} of $V$, see Definition \ref{d:special} and related results in \S\ref{s:specV}.}

 In case (b) of the proof of Lemma \ref{l:genpolar}, the polar locus $\Gamma(l,g)$ is a curve for all $l\in \Omega$.

-Let us now consider the homogeneous set $R := \{\frac{\partial f}{\partial x_{0}} =0\}\subset \bC^{n+1}$ which occurs in Lemma \ref{l:nongenpolar} and remark that it contains the line $L$.
+Then let us consider the homogeneous set $R := \{\frac{\partial f}{\partial x_{0}} =0\}\subset \bC^{n+1}$ which occurs in Lemma \ref{l:nongenpolar}, and remark that it contains the line $L$.
 There are two possibilities: either $R$ is the entire space $\bC^{n+1}$, which is equivalent to the fact that $f$ does not depend on $x_{0}$, and which is excluded by the hypothesis that $V$ is not a cone of apex $[L]$, or $R$ is a homogeneous hypersurface germ, and thus of pure dimension $n$.

 In this latter case, it then follows that the intersection $R\cap K \subset K =\bC^{n}$ is of dimension $n-1$, recalling that the affine hyperplane $K:= \{ x_{0} =1\}\subset \bC^{n+1}$ is transversal to the $\bC^{*}$-orbits of the points of $R$, and that we have identified $K$ with $\bC^{n}$.